Building Skill Through Play: Cooperation between Adults and Students

 1. Updates

 One of Playworks’ key inputs of programming is providing a kind, caring, consistent adult at school for students to connect and build trusting relationships that support their development.
-When students come to school, it is important for them to have daily routines and consistency so they know what is expected of them and they can successfully navigate their day.Through Playworks programming in schools, Playworkers are able to provide predictability for students through common language and systems used during play, recess, and at transition periods along with a dedicated staff person that is modeling inclusive play, positive language, and simple conflict resolution skills.
+When students come to school, it is important for them to have daily routines and consistency so they know what is expected of them and they can successfully navigate their day.Through Playworks programming in schools, Playworkers are able to provide predictability for students through common language and systems used during play, recess, and at transition periods along with a dedicated staff person that is modeling inviting play, positive language, and simple conflict resolution skills.
 Over time, this ensures school is a safe space for every student and somewhere they want to be and a requirement for academic success.

-It’s important to Playworkers that we are not only teaching students about healthy and inclusive play on the playground, but also teachers in the classroom.
+It’s important to Playworkers that we are not only teaching students about healthy and welcoming play on the playground, but also teachers in the classroom.
 By doing this, the adults and students can work together to make sure that students are solving conflicts on their own, encouraging others, and getting the chance to play everyday.

 Student/teacher cooperation on the playground is great for rapport building, which often gives back to instructional time and its efficiency.
 During recess and CGTs, I often lead one team in a game and ask that our teachers lead the other, or I encourage them to stay passively engaged by at least organizing a game (making teams, signaling the start of play, etc.) even if they don’t want to or can’t actively participate.”- Nicholas Pointer, Program Specialist

 By including the teachers in game facilitation, everyone is able to at recess and in the classroom.
-This is just one way our school staff ensure a more positive and healthy school climate for every student.
+This is just one way our school staff ensure a more positive and healthy school for every student.
 To learn about February’s skill focus, managing disappointment, here!
 And to learn about March’s skill, lighting lingo, here!

 More Updates